• Skip to main content

 Jump to Recipe

-This easy blueberry cake is super light and fluffy and made using very few ingredients.
-It contains a moderate amount of sugar and lots of delicious sweet blueberries.
-I hope you enjoy this simple everyday cake!
+This easy blueberry cake is light and fluffy and made using few ingredients.
+It is packed with delicious fresh blueberries and contains a moderate amount of sugar.
+Perfect to enjoy on a lazy Sunday afternoon.

 Side view of blueberry cake with slice on top of plate.

-This easy blueberry cake recipe is a fantastic way of using seasonal fruit.
-The blueberries are complemented by a simple lemon icing for a zesty, citrusy finish.
+This easy blueberry cake recipe is a fantastic way of using fresh blueberries.
+The simple oil-based sponge is light and fluffy and the flavour of the blueberries is enhanced by a simple lemon icing for a zesty, citrusy finish.

 Step-by-step recipe instructions